 Before applying to graduate school at the age of 30, I had spent almost eight years playing a lot of (relatively) high stakes poker.
-I’ve hesitated to publish this post—it reveals my youthful immaturity and recklessness.
-But at the urging of my son-in-law, I’ll publish it nonetheless.
+(I hesitate to publish this post—it reveals my youthful immaturity and recklessness.
+But at the urging of my son-in-law, I’ll publish it nonetheless.)
 Here is the story of my youthful playing poker.

 In 1977, a few friends and I decided to play poker one night.
 The game was 10 cent limit.
 I think I won a few dollars and it was fun.
 As best as I remember the next night we played 15 cent limit.
 Soon we were playing $1 limit.
 Being a poor college student I quickly realized that I didn’t have the funds to lose $20 or $30 so I went to the library and found a few poker books.
 They were dated and not very good.

 Next, I went to a bookstore in the mall (remember when they had them?) and found Amarillo Slim’s Play Poker to Win: Million Dollar Strategies from the Legendary World Series of Poker Winner.
 (The link is to a revised edition.)
-The 1970s edition of the book I read didn’t have many details about poker playing but it was new and provide some good insights.
+The 1970s edition of the book I read didn’t have many details about poker playing but it provided some insights.
 Most importantly it discussed Texas Holdem which I introduced into our game.
-This gave me an edge as no one else was familiar with hold-em.
+This gave me an edge as none of my competitors were familiar with Hold-em.

-Brunson had written that the $10-$20 Holdem game at the Golden Nugget casino was the toughest game in the world so I sat right down at it.
+Brunson had written that the $10-$20 Holdem game at the Golden Nugget casino was the toughest game in the world so I sat right down.
 I didn’t do well in the game so I started playing smaller limit games to keep my bankroll intact.
 I did play in one of the first Holdem tournaments ever held with a $200 buy-in.
-Of about 100 entrants I came in 10th but received no prize money.
+Of about 100 entrants I came in 10th.
 I also played in the side games of both the Super Bowl of Poker and the World Series of Poker.
 During my time in Vegas, I competed against poker legends such as Amarillo Slim, Puggy Pearson, Sailor Roberts, and Tom McEvoy.
 My problem was I’d make a little money, step up to a bigger game, and lose.

 I did meet a number of memorable people in my time.
 A casino manager was very nice to me and gave me a job years later as a blackjack dealer.
 An older poker player actually discussed a little philosophy with me.
 And a Vietnam war vet with whom I became friends once asked to borrow a couple of dollars.
 I searched for quarters until he told me that $2 in Vegas meant $200!